artjHom00/nuxt3-saas-boilerplate-docs/content/2.guide/payments.md

 ## Get started

 ####  Step 1: Setting up a store
 Go to [LemonSqueezy](https://lemonsqueezy.com/) and get started by signing in or creating a new account.
 After that, go to your dashboard & create a new store there.
+Fill in `LEMONSQUEEZY_STORE_ID` and `LEMONSQUEEZY_API_KEY` in `.env` file to integrate LemonSqueezy with your project.

 ####  Step 2: Create products
 To accept payments on your website - create your very first product under the `Store` -> `Products` tab.
 Enter required data, such as **name, description, pricing type & other**.